-- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems. - Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the USEPA and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. EPA and the State Board prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that provide the same protection for public health.

 Tables 1, 2, 3, 4, 5, and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.
+Any violation of an AL, MCL, MRDL, or TT is asterisked.
+Additional information regarding the violation is provided later in this report.

-TABLE 1 - S TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of months in violation MCL MCL G Typical Source of Bacteria Total Coliform Bacteria (12 months 2019) (In a mo.)
-0 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (12 months 2019) (In the year) 0 A routine sample and a repeat sample are total coliform positive and one of these is also fecal coliform or E. coli 0 Human and animal fecal waste E Coli (Federal Revised Total Coliform Rule) (In the year) 0 (a) 0 Human and animal fecal waste
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) 2 1 1 positive monthly sample ^(a) 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) 2 1 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) 2 1 (b) 0 Human and animal fecal waste